sourcecode347/SourceCode347Windows10Shield/README.md

     20 ) Choose Export Settings and type a filename , the settings saved at C:\ Directory.

+    21 ) The filename of saved setting needs the .wfw extension ( example fwSetttings.wfw )

 * The Reset option resets all firewall settings

 * The Setup option resets all firewall settings and blocks every application and every communication